dotnet/core/release-notes/6.0/install-linux.md

 **Note:** `curl` must be available on the system before running the following steps.
 Once you have confirmed that `curl` is available, complete the steps to download and install the latest .NET 6 Preview SDK and Runtime.

 1. Create a directory to use for the download location and change into that directory.
-For example `mkdir $HOME/dotnet_install && cd $HOME/dotnet_install`
+For example, `mkdir $HOME/dotnet_install && cd $HOME/dotnet_install`
 2. Run `curl -L https://aka.ms/install-dotnet-preview -o install-dotnet-preview.sh`
 3. Run the script with `sudo bash install-dotnet-preview.sh`

 Here's what the script does.

 * Detects the distribution and version.
 The script supports platforms and versions listed in [.NET 6.0 - Supported OS versions](https://github.com/dotnet/core/blob/main/release-notes/6.0/6.0-supported-os.md).
 * Determines if additional system dependencies or utilities are needed to successfully complete and install them.
-For example `tar` is used to unpack that installer packages.
+For example, `tar` is used to unpack that installer packages.
 * Downloads the tar.gz containing the .NET preview installer packages for the detected distribution.
 * Downloads the system dependency installer, if needed.
 * Expands the tar.gz into ./dotnet_packages